Take balsalazide capsules with a meal or after a snack.

 - Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack.
 The manufacturer's leaflet will give you more information about balsalazide and a full list of side-effects which you may experience from taking it.

-- Take balsalazide capsules with a drink of water after a meal.
+- Take balsalazide capsules with a drink of water after a meal or snack.
 Do not open or chew the capsules.

-- If you forget to take a dose, take it as soon as you remember unless your next dose is due.
-If when you remember, it is nearly time for your next dose then leave out the forgotten dose but remember to take your next dose when it is due.
+- If you forget to take a dose, take it as soon as you remember unless it is nearly time for your next dose, in which case leave out the forgotten dose.
+Remember to take your next dose when it is due.
 Do not take two doses together to make up for a missed dose.

 Getting the most from your treatment